 - 4.2.11.2.5.
-Cover post-stabilization services if the CONTRACTOR and the treating Provider cannot reach an agreement concerning the Member's care and a Network Provider is not available for consultation.
-In this situation, the CONTRACTOR shall give the treating Provider the opportunity to consult with a CONTRACTOR's Network Provider, and the treating Provider may continue with the care of the Member until a Network Provider is reached or one of the criteria of 42 CFR 422.113(c)(3) is met. - 4.2.11.2.6.
-Limit charges to Members for any post-stabilization care services to an amount no greater than what the charges would be if the Member had obtained the services through one of the CONTRACTOR's Network Providers. - 4.2.11.2.7.
+Cover Post Stabilization Services if the CONTRACTOR and the treating Provider cannot reach an agreement concerning the Member's care and an In Network Provider is not available for consultation.
+In this situation, the CONTRACTOR shall give the treating Provider the opportunity to consult with a CONTRACTOR's In Network Provider, and the treating Provider may continue with the care of the Member until a network Provider is reached or one of the criteria of 42 CFR 422.113(c)(3) is met. - 4.2.11.2.6.
+Limit charges to Members for any Post Stabilization Services to an amount no greater than what the charges would be if the Member had obtained the services through one of the CONTRACTOR's In Network Providers. - 4.2.11.2.7.
 Transfer of the individual to another medical facility within Social Security Act Section 1867 (42 U.S.C.
 1395 dd) guidelines and other applicable state and federal regulations. - 4.2.11.2.8.
-Be financially responsible for post-stabilization care services it has not pre-approved until: - 4.2.11.2.8.1.
-A CONTRACTOR's Network Provider with privileges at the treating hospital assumes responsibility for the Member's care, - 4.2.11.2.8.2.
-A CONTRACTOR's Network Provider assumes responsibility for the Member's care through transfer, - 4.2.11.2.8.3.
-A CONTRACTOR's representative and the treating Provider reach an agreement concerning the Member's care,
+Be financially responsible for Post Stabilization Services it has not preapproved until: